jorgeneidem/fuve-gatsby-v2/src/posts/bmw-ix3.md

 ---
 title: "BMW iX3"
 date: "2018-06-28"
+availability: "2020"
 cover_image: "../images/bmw-ix3.jpg"
 gallery_image_1: "../images/bmw-ix3-image1.jpg"
 ---

 ###With its 270 horsepower and around 250 miles of range, the all-electric iX3 will mark the beginning of a new chapter in BMW's electrification strategy.

-The iX3 will be a full-electric version of the SUV BMW X, which is what the “electrification strategy” is all about: In the future you will be able to select a battery-electric engine in any BMW model.
+The iX3 will be a full-electric version of the BMW X, similar in design except for a grille-free nose and a few discrete “electric” details.
+This is the core of BMW's new “electrification strategy – you are supposed to be able to select a battery-electric engine for any BMW model in the future.

-The car will have fifth generation BMW eDrive technology and a battery with 70+ kWh of net capacity, the iX3 battery should  should be charged in 30 minutes with 150 kW quick charger.
+With fifth generation BMW eDrive technology and a battery of 70+ kWh net capacity, the iX3 will be charged in 30 minutes with a 150 kW quick charger.
+Production scheduled to start in 2020.